Benjamin Franklin: Boston

-Franklin was born on Milk Street in Boston, Province of Massachusetts Bay on January 17, 1707, (Note: Contemporary birth records which used the Julian calendar and the Annunciation Style of enumerating years, recorded his birth as January 6, 1706.) and baptized at the Old South Meeting House in Boston.
+Franklin was born on Milk Street in Boston, Province of Massachusetts Bay, on January 17, 1706, (Note: Birth records which used the Julian calendar and the Annunciation Style of enumerating years, recorded his birth as January 6, 1705.) and baptized at the Old South Meeting House in Boston.
 As a child growing up along the Charles River, Franklin recalled that he was "generally the leader among the boys."

 Franklin's father wanted him to attend school with the clergy but only had enough money to send him to school for two years.
 He attended Boston Latin School but did not graduate; he continued his education through voracious reading.
 Although "his parents talked of the church as a career" for Franklin, his schooling ended when he was ten.
 He worked for his father for a time, and at 12 he became an apprentice to his brother James, a printer, who taught him the printing trade.
 When Benjamin was 15, James founded The New-England Courant, which was the third newspaper founded in Boston.

 When denied the chance to write a letter to the paper for publication, Franklin adopted the pseudonym of "Silence Dogood", a middle-aged widow.
 Mrs. Dogood's letters were published and became a subject of conversation around town.
 Neither James nor the Courants readers were aware of the ruse, and James was unhappy with Benjamin when he discovered the popular correspondent was his younger brother.
 Franklin was an advocate of free speech from an early age.
 When his brother was jailed for three weeks in 1722 for publishing material unflattering to the governor, young Franklin took over the newspaper and had Mrs. Dogood proclaim, quoting Cato's Letters, "Without freedom of thought there can be no such thing as wisdom and no such thing as public liberty without freedom of speech."
 Franklin left his apprenticeship without his brother's permission, and in so doing became a fugitive.